metalxxhead/hyprscribe/README.md

 # HyprScribe
+### Write *now*, deal with files later

-HyprScribe is a lightweight, bloat-free application (source AND binary included currently < 300kb) designed to save typed or pasted text *NOW* without fumbling with save buttons, filenames, or save file dialogs.
+HyprScribe is a lightweight, bloat-free application (source AND binary included currently < 300kb) designed to save typed or pasted text to disk *NOW* without fumbling with save buttons, filenames, or save file dialogs.

 ## Philosophy